QuantumPackage/qp2/docs/source/users_guide/natural_orbitals.rst

 .. important::

    As the |MOs| are changed, for the sake of coherence of future
-   calculations, the save_natorb program *automatically removes the
+   calculations, the :ref:`save_natorb` program *automatically removes the
    current wave function* stored in the |EZFIO| database and replaces
    it by a single Slater determinant corresponding to a |HF| occupation of the new spin orbitals.
 Also, all the keywords to read the one-